-On behalf of the Board, we would like to extend our gratitude to our management and employees for their committed efforts, as well as the unwavering trust and support of our customers, business partners, and bankers, in coping with the evolving market dynamics amidst the prolonged pandemic crisis.
+On behalf of the Board, we would like to express our heartfelt thanks to our management and employees for their dedicated efforts, as well as our fellow Directors for their invaluable guidance and advice in the past financial year.

+We value the unwavering trust and support of our customers, business partners, and bankers, who continue to participate in our growth journey, overcoming challenges for good times ahead.